richardmussell/richardmussell/README.md

 Aspiring  **Systems Engineer** bridging the gap between hardware primitives and Cloud Native orchestration.

-My advantage is my foundation.
 I come from **Cisco Networking** and **Cybersecurity Operations (SOC)**.
 I don't just deploy clusters; I understand the packet flow, the security posture, and the underlying Linux kernel calls that make them work.

 *   **The Foundation:** Hardened expertise in **Linux Administration**, **Network Engineering (L2/L3)**, and **Terraform** automation.